kaiachain/kips/KIPs/kip-1.md

 - Send a message back to the KIP author with the next step.

-Many KIPs are written and maintained by developers with write access to the Klaytn codebase.
+Many KIPs are written and maintained by developers with write access to the Kaia codebase.
 The KIP editors monitor KIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on KIPs.
 We merely do the administrative & editorial part.